 We like to play fun games with kids!

-During this session, children complete tasks assessing their perspective taking ability, empathetic ability, intergroup empathetic attitudes, outgroup attitudes, ingroup social identity and prosocial behaviour.
+During the game session, children complete tasks assessing an array of attributes: empathy, intergroup attitudes, outgroup attitudes, social identity, recognition of social cues and categories, perspective taking ability and prosocial behaviour.
 These tasks employ fun, child friendly measures, which ensure that the child knows how to complete the task and feels comfortable taking part.

-Following the completion of the tasks, the participant is given a full and immediate debrief.
-They are told that in reality, no such special team exists and that it was merely an imaginary concept created by the experimenters.
-The child is thanked for taking part in the study and they are allowed to select a prize from the ‘prize bag’.
-As an additional token of the experimenters’ appreciation, they are awarded an ‘honorary child scientist’ certificate from the school of Psychology at Queens University Belfast.
-Following this, the child is given the opportunity to ask the experimenter any questions they may have pertaining to the study.
-If they have no further questions, they are escorted back to class.
+Following the completion of the tasks, the child is thanked for taking part in the study and they are allowed to select a prize from the ‘prize bag’.
+As an additional token of appreciation, they are awarded an ‘honorary child scientist’ certificate from the school of Psychology at Queens University Belfast.
+The child is also given the opportunity to ask the experimenter any questions they may have pertaining to the study.
+If they have no further questions, they are returned to class.